kpq/chartsnthings/_posts/2014-02-15-nyt-4th-down-bot-goes-back-in-the-box.md

 <img src="{{site.baseurl}}/post-assets/{{page.slug}}/jd-concepts.png">

 In the end, we didn't make all those poses, but we did do a lot of fun ones that really brought the concept to life.
-Here are all the things the 4th down bot liked to do (including [dogging you](http://www.nytimes.com/newsgraphics/2013/11/28/fourth-downs/guacamole.html) for making nachos).
-It even [fooled our friend](https://twitter.com/arnicas/status/410063538997039104) Lynn Cherny when it signed off one night, which is almost as great as that time it was a [copy editor](http://graphics8.nytimes.com/newsgraphics/2013/11/28/fourth-downs/assets/static-images/copy.jpg) on the foreign desk.
+Here are all the things the 4th Down Bot liked to do (including [dogging you](http://www.nytimes.com/newsgraphics/2013/11/28/fourth-downs/guacamole.html) for making nachos).
+It even [fooled our friend](https://twitter.com/arnicas/status/410063538997039104) Lynn Cherny when it [signed off](https://twitter.com/NYT4thDownBot/status/409903997244276736) one night, which is almost as great as that time it was a [copy editor](http://graphics8.nytimes.com/newsgraphics/2013/11/28/fourth-downs/assets/static-images/copy.jpg) on the foreign desk.

 Here are all the poses Shan put the bot in at one point or another: